Does Protein Powder increase Hair Growth?

 - Anxiety and Stressful Lifestyle: Stress and hair loss can be related.
 Though stress can mostly cause temporary hair fall, there are certain types of hair loss associated with high-stress levels.
 Severe stress can push a greater number of hair follicles into the resting phase where they start shedding off the hair.
 By controlling stress levels, hair follicles can grow back hair.

 - Hormonal Imbalances: Hair loss caused by irregular hormonal levels in the body is common.
 Hair growth is determined by the level of androgen hormones such as DHEA and testosterone.
-Testosterone is a male hormone and an excess of this hormone might lead to unwanted hair growth on face and body in females.
+Testosterone is a male hormone and an excess of this hormone might lead to unwanted hair growth on the face and body in females.
 However, lower levels of these hormones might lead to thinning of hair.
 In women, the level of estrogen changes during pregnancy and menopause and accordingly affects hair growth.
 Irregular levels of thyroid and insulin can also cause loss of hair.

 - Usage of Certain Medications: Hair loss can be a side effect of using certain medications including birth control pills, antibiotics, antidepressants, anticonvulsants, steroids, mood stabilizers, acne medications/ retinoids, anticlotting drugs, high blood pressure medications among others.
 These drugs interfere with the normal hair growth cycle, causing loss of hair.
 Drug-induced hair loss is mostly reversible.